-Steps to Become a Doctor in Singapore
+How to Become a Doctor in Singapore

 As mentioned, Singapore is known as the melting pot of Asia.
-Because of its unique cultural profile, many students decide to pursue their tertiary education here, and for medical students, this would only be a plus.
+Because of its unique cultural profile, many students decide to pursue their higher education here, and for medical students, this would only be a plus.
 Once they have spent a couple of years in Singapore, they come to understand the inner workings of the community they will come to treat one day.

 Another reason for choosing a medical university in Singapore would have to be its highly-equipped laboratories and internationally renowned teaching staff.
-At present, Singapore has three medical schools: Yong Loo Lin School of Medicine at the National University of Singapore, the Lee Kong Chian School of Medicine at Nanyang Technological University, and the Duke-NUS Medical School.
+Currently, Singapore has three medical schools: Yong Loo Lin School of Medicine at the National University of Singapore, the Lee Kong Chian School of Medicine at Nanyang Technological University, and the Duke-NUS Medical School.

 In the case of the first two, applicants will need a stellar GPA and a high school curriculum focused on natural sciences such as chemistry, mathematics, and biology.
 The medical program is known as the MBBS – Bachelor of Medicine and Bachelor of Science and will take five years to complete.